areuschel/MO-Education/README.md

 # MO-Education
-Multivariate analysis of Missouri High Schools using Principal Components Analysis and MANOVA.
+Multivariate analysis of Missouri High Schools using Principal Components Analysis.

 <h2>Description</h2>
 The goal of this project is to utilize multivariate statistical techniques to test preconceived assumptions about educational performance between schools with varying student demographics as well as reveal new insights about student learning.
 Multivariate methods provide us a way to view many different dimensions of learning (in-class learning, at-home learning, school financial resources, demographics, etc.) and interpret how those can all be related to student success.